 SOUTHERN BLUE RIDGE COOPERATIVE LANDSCAPE

 ABOUT THIS PROJECT

 The Southern Blue Ridge is one of the most biologically significant regions in the United States, boasting an unbroken network of our country's most diverse forest that spans and connects the mountains of Virginia, Tennessee, the Carolinas and Georgia.
 Yet a third of the national forest land in the region needs active restoration.
 The Nature Conservancy is participating in several collaborative efforts designed to increase the pace and scale of restoration.

-OUR ACCOMPLISHMENTS

-- Partners in the Southern Blue Ridge Fire Learning Network collectively burned 35,000 acres in 2015. - The U.S. Forest Service secured \$600,000, allowing the TNC-USFS controlled burn program in South Carolina to continue for 6 more years. - Forest burned 6,000 acres through the CFLRP program which included managing a lightning strike ignition to restore fire-adapted ecosystems and reduce fuels while ensuring fire fighter safety and community protection. - A decision notice, based largely on the restoration recommendations of a collaborative group of diverse stakeholders, was signed for 22 locations in the 15,000-acre Paint Creek watershed within Cherokee National Forest. - We completed a region-wide collaborative Spruce Restoration Plan, which is available on Conservation Gateway at nature.ly/tncsbr.

-LOOKING AHEAD

-We will continue our partnership with the U.S. Forest Service to create a shared vision, goal and targets for ecological restoration on federal lands.
+OUR ACCOMPLISHMENTS - Partners in the Southern Blue Ridge Fire Learning Network collectively achieved 49,000 acres of prescribed fire, and managed 12,000 acres of wildfires with no homes lost. - ▶ U.S. Forest Service support of \$300,000 enabled the Conservancy to hire three seasonal crews to assist with partnership prescribed burns and other restoration work in the Southern Blue Ridge and Central Appalachian landscapes, a very large step towards meeting our restoration goals. - With Western Carolina University, Clemson University and the U.S. Forest Service, we are finalizing an analysis of six years of fire monitoring data from 12 sites in the SBR FLN. - Collaborative restoration efforts are popping up everywhere in our region, including a new effort on the South Zone of the Cherokee National Forest, another on the Chattahoochee National Forest and a project in the heart of the Pisgah National Forest.
+LOOKING AHEAD We will continue our partnership with the U.S. Forest Service to create a shared vision, goal and targets for ecological restoration on federal lands.
 By enabling collaborative landscape-scale NEPA in priority places, we will work to facilitate NEPA for larger areas to increase the efficiency of the process and ultimately implement more restoration projects in priority areas.
 RESTORING AMERICA'S FORESTS

 Maps: Liz Rank (Irank@tnc.org); RAF data v.
-7 Oct 2015; basemap © 2013 National Geographic Society SUPPORTING NATIONAL PRIORITIES The Southern Blue Ridge project is supporting national efforts to double the pace of forest restoration by addressing: - Improving restoration through better forest planning and innovative NEPA tools - Enhanced partnership tools and emphasis to support federal Collaborative Forest Landscape Restoration Program projects - Outreach and training to facilitate restoration for fire-adapted forests and communities
+3 Mar 2016; basemap © 2013 National Geographic Society SUPPORTING NATIONAL PRIORITIES The Southern Blue Ridge project is supporting national efforts to double the pace of forest restoration by addressing: - Improving restoration through better forest planning and innovative NEPA tools - Enhanced partnership tools and emphasis to support federal Collaborative Forest Landscape Restoration Program projects - Outreach and training to facilitate restoration for fire-adapted forests and communities